Dentures in Turkey

 Research clinics online and schedule virtual consultations before traveling.

-What initial tests are needed before making partial dentures?
+What initial tests are needed before treatment?

 Common diagnostic steps include: